mpgopala/doxygen2md/README.md

-# XML to Markdown Documentation Generator
+# Doxygen to Markdown Documentation Generator

 A comprehensive Python tool for converting Doxygen XML documentation into enhanced markdown format with visual indicators, Table of Contents, and complete function signatures.